-The following blog shows you the 5 best stretches lacrosse players should do after their practice, workout, or game, in order to help them prevent injury, recovery more quickly, and get back to field sooner with less soreness.
+The following blog shows you the 5 best yoga poses lacrosse players should do after their practice, workout, or game, in order to help them prevent injury, recovery more quickly, and get back to the field sooner with less soreness.

 We all want to play our best and perform at the highest level possible as often as we can, but without taking care of our bodies this is impossible.
 I am showing you these stretches so you can be a better lacrosse player.
 These stretches work because they allow the muscles we use most often in lacrosse to recover.
 The main reason to do these is because they help to prevent injury from overtraining, or playing too much lacrosse.
 It only takes a few minutes, but it could mean the difference between you stepping on to the field for your next game, or having to watch from the sidelines.

 Here are the 5 best stretches to do as lacrosse players to help prevent injury, recover more quickly, and play injury-free!

 1. Wide-legged forward fold with a strap behind back